johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.20 Aircraft Performance and Weight+Balance.md

 tags: ppl, lesson
 ---
 ### Objective
-Develop understanding of aircraft performance and limitations, weight and balance, and the ability to safely and conservatively plan cross-country flights.
+Develop understanding of aircraft performance and limitations, weight and balance, and the ability to safely and conservatively plan a cross-country flights.

 ### Resources
 - [[POH]]/[[AFM]]